theodorCodes/ci-django-shop-ms4/README.md

 ```

-Your requirements.txt file should have the two packages just install and look similar to this:
+Your requirements.txt file should have the two packages that we just installed and look similar to this:

 ```bash
 asgiref==3.4.1